junxit/us-congress-bills-114/bill.md

 - **(12)** The Tribe has since acquired, from willing sellers at fair market value, property in Sonoma County near the Tribe’s historic Rancheria.
 This property, which the Tribe holds in fee status, is suitable for a new homeland for the Tribe.
 - **(13)** On a portion of the land to be taken into trust, which portion totals approximately 124.12 acres, the Tribe plans to build housing for its members and governmental and community facilities.
 - **(14)** A portion of the land to be taken into trust is being used for viniculture, and the Tribe intends to develop more of the lands to be taken into trust for viniculture.
 The Tribe’s investment in the ongoing viniculture operation has reinvigorated the vineyards, which are producing high-quality wines.
 The Tribe is operating its vineyards on a sustainable basis and is working toward certification of sustainability.
-- **(15)** No gaming will be conducted on the lands to be taken into trust.
+- **(15)** No gaming shall be conducted on the lands to be taken into trust by this Act.
+- **(16)** No gaming shall be conducted on any lands taken into trust on behalf of the Tribe in Sonoma County after the date of the enactment of this Act north of a line that runs in a cardinal east and west direction from the point where Highway Route 12 crosses Highway 101 as they are physically on the ground and used for transportation on January 1, 2016, and extending to the furthest extent of Sonoma County.
+- **(17)** Any agreement, now or in the future, regarding gaming restrictions between Sonoma County and the Tribe will be effective without further review by the Bureau of Indian Affairs.
-- **(16)** By directing that these lands be taken into trust, the United States will ensure that the Lytton Rancheria will finally have a permanently protected homeland on which they can once again live communally and plan for future generations.
+- **(18)** By directing that these lands be taken into trust, the United States will ensure that the Lytton Rancheria will finally have a permanently protected homeland on which they can once again live communally and plan for future generations.
 This action is necessary to fully restore the Tribe to the status it had before it was wrongfully terminated in 1961.
-- **(17)** The Tribe and County of Sonoma have entered into a Memorandum of Agreement in which the County agrees to the lands in the County being taken into trust for the benefit of the Tribe in consideration for commitments made by the Tribe.
+- **(19)** The Tribe and County of Sonoma have entered into a Memorandum of Agreement in which the County agrees to the lands in the County being taken into trust for the benefit of the Tribe in consideration for commitments made by the Tribe.

 ## § 3.
 Definitions